OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-token-bridge.md

 :::info

-The token bridge deployment process depends on the type of Orbit chain.
-In the following steps, the main flow is the same for all different kinds of Orbit chains except [step 1](#step-1), which is only needed for **Custom fee token** Orbit chains, and [step 5](#step-5), just for `ETH`-based Orbit chains.
+The token bridge deployment process is the same for all Orbit chains types except for:
+- **Custom fee token Orbit chains** which require [token approval](#step-1).
+- **`ETH`-based Orbit chains**, for which you need to [set up a WETH gateway](#step-5).

 :::

-### 1. Token approval (custom fee token Orbit chains only){#step-1}
+### 1. Token approval {#step-1}

+##### Reminder: this step in only required for custom fee token Orbit chains.

 Initiating the deployment of a token bridge for **[Custom Fee Token](/launch-orbit-chain/concepts/custom-gas-token-sdk.md)** on orbit chains begins with ensuring the `TokenBridgeCreator` contract is granted sufficient approvals of the native token.
-To facilitate this process, the Orbit SDK provides two essential APIs:
+To facilitate this process, the Orbit SDK provides two  APIs:

-1. **`createTokenBridgeEnoughCustomFeeTokenAllowance`**: This API is designed to verify that the deployer's address has enough allowance to pay for the fees associated with the bridge token deployment.
+1. **`createTokenBridgeEnoughCustomFeeTokenAllowance`**: Verifies that the deployer's address has enough allowance to pay for the fees associated with the bridge token deployment.
-2. **`createTokenBridgePrepareCustomFeeTokenApprovalTransactionRequest`**: This API assists in generating the raw transaction required to approve the native token for the `TokenBridgeCreator` contract.
+2. **`createTokenBridgePrepareCustomFeeTokenApprovalTransactionRequest`**: Assists in generating the raw transaction required to approve the native token for the `TokenBridgeCreator` contract.

 The following example demonstrates how to leverage these APIs effectively to check for and, if necessary, grant approval to the `TokenBridgeCreator` contract: